St. Paul's Episcopal Church Oakland

 Picture

-Help feed those in need during illness or other adversity
+Help feed those with needs during illness or other adversity

 If you have experienced illness, adversity, or the birth of a child, you probably have experienced a need or desire to have someone take care of you!
 Our Loaves and Fishes ministry is a group of volunteers who step up to provide meals for folks in the parish who are temporarily experiencing a time when it is difficult to get meals on the table.
 Meals can be homemade, or a gift card can be provided.
 We use an online sign-up application to coordinate with the recipient and each other.